-Features to Consider when Buying a Mid-Range Smartphone -
+Features to Consider when Buying a Mid-Range Smartphone

 Compared to Android, iOS is more closed with minimal system permissions.
 Android is available to more manufacturers including Samsung, LG, Tecno, etc. Users can customize their phones more easily although iOS users find it easier to integrate with other devices.

 Ensure that the Android version on your smartphone is the latest.
-Android has released Android 11, and most phones will be able to update to 1-2 other android versions.
-Apple products are now on iOS 14, and this year the company will release iOS 15. iOS 14 is supported on various models starting from iPhone 6 upwards.
+Android has started rolling out Android 13, and most phones will be able to update to 1-2 other android versions.
+Apple products are now on iOS 15, and this year the company will release iOS 16. iOS 14 is supported on various models starting from iPhone 6 upwards.

 The next feature you want to look at is the screen size.
 Your interaction with your phone is primarily on your screen, so you want to select one that fits well on your hand and is comfortable for you to browse through.
 Choose either an LCD or LED display screen with a high resolution of about 1080×1080 megapixels for crispier texts and sharper images.